-Disclosure: This page (Top Things to See and Do in Baie-Saint-Paul (Charlevoix)) may contain product affiliate links.
+Disclosure: This page (Best Things to See and Do in Baie-Saint-Paul (Charlevoix)) may contain product affiliate links.
 At no additional cost to you, we may receive a commission for purchases made through these links.
 We only recommend products or services we personally believe in.
 More details can be found on our disclosure and policies page.

 You might also be interested in these pages:

-Best Winter Hiking Trails near Baie-Saint-Paul (Charlevoix)
+Best Hiking Trails near Baie-Saint-Paul (Charlevoix)

 Stroll Along the Charming Rue Saint-Jean-Baptiste

 Although not a particularly long street, Saint-Jean-Baptiste Street is the historical center of Baie-Saint-Paul where you’ll find tons of restaurants, craft and gourmet shops, as well as art galleries (you’ll also find several other galleries and museums along Route 362, just off of Saint-Jean-Baptiste).
-The most famous of the art galleries is probably the Iris Art Gallery, which offers a wide variety of artworks contemporary to abstract and features the work both of local and non-local artists.
+The most famous of the art galleries are probably the Iris Art Gallery, which offers a wide variety of artworks contemporary to abstract and features the work both of local and non-local artists.

 If you are looking for a great place to have dinner, we can highly recommend both la Buvette Gentille (tapas-style restaurant where each plate can be paired with a specific wine) and le Bistro des Artistes where you can enjoy great food in a quaint decor right in the center of town.
 For a more low-key and hearty meal, check out Joe Smoked Meat, known for its delicious, well you guessed it, smoked meat!
 For a great coffee and dessert place, look no further than Café Arômes et Saveurs.